 \section{Background}

-Throughout we use the language of rings and modules but, in fact, for the general results we may take $R$ to be any (skeletally) small preadditive category - a ring with many objects (a many-sorted ring in the terminology of model theory) - and so left and right $R$-modules will be additive functors (respectively covariant and contravariant) from $R$ to the category ${\bf Ab}$ of abelian groups.
-We write as if $R$ is a normal, 1-sorted, ring but the proofs work in the more general context and we envisage that some applications will need that generality, though for this paper we don't need many-sorted rings.
+Throughout we use the language of rings and modules but, in fact, for the general results we may take $R$ to be any (skeletally) small preadditive category - a ring with many objects - and so left and right $R$-modules will be additive functors (respectively covariant and contravariant) from $R$ to the category ${\bf Ab}$ of abelian groups.
+For this paper, we don't need that generality so, throughout, we write as if $R$ is a normal, 1-sorted, ring but the proofs do work in the more general context.

 We also make full use of concepts and results from the model theory of modules as well as algebraic methods.
 Indeed, from the start, we freely use the notions of pp formula and pp-type.
-There is a section at the end of the paper which gives a quick introduction/reminder of relevant definitions and concepts.
+There is a section at the end of the paper which, we hope, explains what is needed here.
 There are many sources for more detail about the model theory used: here I tend to cite \cite{PreNBK} as a fairly comprehensive secondary source but there are numerous (much) more concise introductions and summaries.
-In particular there is \cite{RotML2} which also includes a great deal of the algebraic background material from Sections 2 and 3, for which also see \cite{AngHerML}.
-The ``additive model theory" that we use is really a (highly-developed) part of regular (=pp-) model theory; see \cite{Butz} for an introduction to this which is based on categorical model theory rather than classical model theory.
+In particular there is \cite{RotML2} which also includes a great deal of the algebraic background material from Sections \ref{secML} and \ref{secSML}, for which also see \cite{AngHerML}.
+The ``additive model theory" that we use is really a (highly-developed) part of regular (=pp-) model theory; see \cite{Butz} for an introduction to regular model theory which is based on categorical model theory rather than classical model theory.

-Most of the material from Section \ref{secML} and the beginning of Section \ref{secSML} is already in the literature but I include it to keep the paper reasonably self-contained.